BunEvie04/my-uca-notes/FinalMajorProject/Documentation/Development commentary template.md

 Making the pit fall more consistent with a collision box that makes a platform when the animal collides with it in the pit.
 This is done by making the collision of the new box change when it collides with the animal, so it then prevents the player from falling through.

 Next steps would be to add the encyclopedia to the game to explain the mechanic of an animal once the player is in sight of one.

+##### 21/2

+Everything was fixed with gitlfs so now work into the new systems can begin anymal has been made, being a cat model stand-in.
+Up next is editing ui to be multipage with inventory built into the first one. adding more behaviours for second animal to align with fruit

 ##### New Approaches
 > - Detail any innovative or new approaches you explored during the project.